HDFGroup/hsds/docs/docker_install_tencent.md

 8. For the security group, enable ports 22, and 80
 9. Start instance and ssh into the instance.
 The following steps will be performed on the instance
 10. Install Python 3 (e.g. with Miniconda <https://docs.conda.io/en/latest/miniconda.html>)
-11. Install docker-compose by running: `$ curl -L "https://github.com/docker/compose/releases/download/1.29.2/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose`, and `$ chmod +x /usr/local/bin/docker-compose`
+11. Install docker compose by running: `$ curl -L "https://github.com/docker/compose/releases/download/1.29.2/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker compose`, and `$ chmod +x /usr/local/bin/docker-compose`
 12. If docker is not running, start it with: `systemctl start docker`
 13. Get project source code: `$ git clone https://github.com/HDFGroup/hsds`
 14. Go to the hsds directory and run: `$ ./build.sh`